← Back to research

 Governance: Agentic AI Foundation

-In late 2025, OpenAI contributed AGENTS.md to the Agentic AI Foundation (AAIF), a directed fund under the Linux Foundation.
+In December 2025, OpenAI contributed AGENTS.md to the Agentic AI Foundation (AAIF), a directed fund under the Linux Foundation.
+AGENTS.md was one of three founding projects alongside MCP (contributed by Anthropic) and goose (contributed by Block).
 The foundation was co-founded by:

 • Founding members: OpenAI, Anthropic, Block